 Idahound recommends that you “brush” your dog’s teeth with our raw meaty bones 2-3 times per week.
 Doing so will quickly clean up that plaque and save your hound from being sedated for an unnatural cleaning.

 Why should I avoid feeding my dog kibble or canned food?

 The manufacturing process of kibble is nutritionally destructive.
 In an effort to make a cheap and stable food, manufacturers boil rendered animal products for days at a time, after which the “soup” is baked, pulverized or powdered.
-Without regards to the quality of the ingredients themselves, the active temperatures reached during this process denatures substantial amounts of proteins, digestive enzymes, and certain vitamins.
-Likewise, canned dog foods are heavily processed and, in order to achieve indefinite stability, are even more likely to contain enormous amounts of active preservatives.
+Regardless of the quality of the original ingredients, the active temperatures reached during this process denatures substantial amounts of proteins, digestive enzymes, and certain vitamins.
+Canned dog foods are equally processed and, in order to achieve indefinite stability, are even more likely to contain large amounts of active preservatives.